“Star-techs”

 My smartphone, tablet, mp3 player, and other modern marvels have truly enhanced my life.
 However, I have allowed them to invade it as well.
 The point is that while there is nothing wrong with picking technology up, we have to remember to also put it down.
 While that lady I mentioned just before was lost on her digital island, trying to line up shapes to score points, I had a connective moment to think and reflect about myself, the other people in my life and the world we all live in.
 The couple behind me enjoyed each other’s company and embrace, and the man behind them was actually networking with another member of the line.

 Every minute provides opportunities to connect and grow – to develop and build in positive ways.
 Video games can be entertaining, and texts and emails help us enjoy the vast virtual world we live in.
-But are they really worth trading away the chance to be present in the if you don’t want to pay the high price for regular viagra, you might be wondering how to order generic viagra. generic viagra can be found under the name sildenafil … buy sildenafil 400 mg pills canadian pharmacy cheapest prices. men’s health. personal care, free airmail or courier shipping, pets. actual one – right here, right now – at this very moment?
+But are they really worth trading away the chance to be present in the actual one – right here, right now – at this very moment?

 Perhaps we can find the middle ground between the two, and forge a path that allows us to get the best of both.